Ruby character: HTML markup

 In 2001, the W3C published the Ruby Annotation specification for supplementing XHTML with ruby markup.
 Ruby markup is incorporated into the XHTML 1.1 specification and in HTML5.

-For browsers that don't support Ruby natively, Ruby support is most easily added by using CSS rules that are available on the web.
+For browsers that do not support Ruby natively, Ruby support is most easily added by using CSS rules that are available on the web.

 Ruby markup is structured such that a fallback rendering, consisting of the ruby characters in parentheses immediately after the main text, appears if the browser does not support ruby.

 The W3C is also working on a specific ruby module for CSS level 2, which additionally allows the grouping of ruby and automatic omission of furigana matching their annotated part.

 Markup examples

 Below are a few examples of ruby markup.
 The markup is shown first, and the rendered markup is shown next, followed by the unmarked version.
 Web browsers either render it with the correct size and positioning as shown in the table-based examples above, or use the fallback rendering with the ruby characters in parentheses:

 Note that Chinese ruby text would normally be displayed in vertical columns to the right of each character.
 This approach is not typically supported in browsers at present.

 This is a table-based example of vertical columns: